hansika2809/TeachMe.AI/README.md

 This project, **TeachMe.AI**, is an intelligent agent prototype designed to function as a modular, reliable, and specialized study companion for students.

-Its mission is to automate common academic tasks such as **text summarization**, **code explanation**, and **quiz generation** with a higher degree of accuracy and reliability than a single, general-purpose Large Language Model (LLM) can provide.

 ### **Key Architectural Features**